 Whether I want them there or not

-I’m from a home cooked meal at a table with loved ones
+I’m from a home cooked meal at a table with loved

 Or a table at Cookout, a true center of society